Persoonia sericea

 Persoonia sericea, commonly known as the silky geebung, is a plant in the family Proteaceae and is endemic to eastern Australia.
 It is a shrub with hairy yellow flowers and silky-hairy young branches and leaves.

 Description

 Persoonia sericea is an erect to spreading shrub with its leaves and young branches covered with soft, silky hairs.
 The leaves are lance-shaped to egg-shaped, with the narrower end towards the base or elliptic to spatula-shaped and are 15-60 mm long and 2-21 mm wide.
-The flowers hairy and are arranged singly or in small groups in leaf axils on a pedicel 2-12 mm long.
+The flowers are hairy and are arranged singly or in small groups in leaf axils on a pedicel 2-12 mm long.
 The flower is composed of four tepals 9-11 mm long, which are fused at the base but with the tips rolled back.
 The central style is surrounded by four yellow anthers which are also joined at the base with the tips rolled back, so that it resembles a cross when viewed end-on.
 The ovary is densely hairy.